heyitsjearbear/cat-generator/notes.md

     - [ ] Cat Picture Schema: To store individual cat image details.
     - [ ] Cat Picture List Schema: To store lists or collections of cat pictures.
 - [ ] Implement authentication and authorization logic for user accounts.
+- Set up OpenAI Assistance integration
+    - [ ] Make calls to API given specific parameters from user buttons "GENERATE CAT THAT LOOKS LIKE <>"
+    - Also develop chat implementation to only ask about cats

 ## Phase 4: Integration and Testing
 - [ ] Integrate the front-end with the back-end services.